 - 1 cup butter, softened

 - Beat butter, sugar, zest and vanilla until light and fluffy.
 Add egg yolks and stir just until blended.

 - Mix together flour and salt.
 Add to butter mixture and mix just until blended.

 - Divide dough in half and roll into cylinders (about a foot long).
-Place in refrigerator for two hours or up to two days.
+Place in refrigerator for two hours or up to five days.

 - Remove dough from fridge and unwrap.
 Slice into circles about 1/4 inch thick and place on parchment-lined baking sheets.
 Bake for 15-18 minutes or until just starting to turn golden brown around the edges.
 Remove immediately to wire racks and let cool completely.

 - Once cookies are completely cooled, mix together the powdered sugar and lemon juice.
 Drizzle or spread over cookies.

 Nutrition Information:Yield: 24 Serving Size: 1